bpcmusic/telex/commands.md

 TO.TR.M.BPM 1-n &alpha; | time for TR.M; &alpha; in Beats Per Minute
 TO.TR.M.ACT 1-n &alpha; | activates the metronome for the TR output; &alpha; (0=off; 1=on)
 TO.TR.M.SYNC 1-n | synchronizes the metronome on the device #
+TO.TR.WIDTH 1-n &alpha; | time for TR.PULSE; &alpha; percentage of TR.M

 ####TXo Control Voltage (CV) Basic Commands